 If practical/necessary it may be possible to arrange a visit ahead of the show you are coming to.
 If you have any questions regarding our facilities or wish to book tickets and have special requirements please contact a Box Office Supervisor on 0114 256 55 93 or if your prefer and your enquiry does not require a more immediate response then please email [email protected].

 Disabled car parking facilities are available at the Arena.
-Advanced purchased car park tickets will is the only way to guarantee your parking space - these are available online, in person from the venue or through the ticket hotline on 0114 256 56 56 with a limited number of space held for those wishing to book via dedicated phone line on 0114 256 55 93.
+Advanced purchased car park tickets are the only way to guarantee your parking space and these must be purchased at the time you purchase your event tickets on 0114 256 55 93.

 Advanced tickets will be £5 and £7 on the day for Ice Hockey, for all other events tickets will be £10 both in advance and on the day - should there still be parking spaces available.

 Anyone arranging to drop-off, meet or pick-up someone from an event must do so away from the venue and the car parks.
 We understand this can be inconvenient but is a necessary measure for the security of everyone coming to the venue.